Colin S. Bruce: Federal judicial service

 On May 6, 2013, President Barack Obama nominated Bruce to be a United States District Judge of the United States District Court for the Central District of Illinois, to the seat vacated by Judge Michael Patrick McCuskey, who assumed senior status on June 30, 2013.
 He received a hearing before the Senate Judiciary Committee on June 19, 2013, and his nomination was reported to the floor of the Senate on July 18, 2013, by a voice vote.
 The Senate confirmed his nomination on October 7, 2013 by a 96–0 vote.
 He received his commission on October 8, 2013.
+He became the chief judge on March 12, 2026.